-When a stop signal is given, the sentinel exits the guard loop and instructs the pusher to stop pushing.
-Once this is confirmed, the sentinel pushes poison pills onto the task queue and will wait for all the workers to die.
-This ensures that the queue is emptied before the workers exit.
-Afterwards the sentinel waits for the monitor to empty the result and then the stop procedure is complete.
+When a stop signal is received, the sentinel exits the guard loop and instructs the pusher to stop pushing.
+Once this is confirmed, the sentinel pushes poison pills onto the task queue and will wait for all the workers to exit.
+This ensures that the task queue is emptied before the workers exit.
+Afterwards the sentinel waits for the monitor to empty the result queue and the stop procedure is complete.

 - Send stop event to pusher

 - Wait for pusher to exit

 - Put poison pills in the Task Queue

 - Wait for all the workers to clear the queue and stop

 - Put a poison pill on the Result Queue

-- Wait for monitor to process remaining results
+- Wait for monitor to process remaining results and exit

 - Signal that we have stopped

-Warning: If you force the cluster to terminate before the stop procedure has completed, you can lose tasks and their results.
+Warning: If you force the cluster to terminate before the stop procedure has completed, you can lose tasks or results still being held in memory.
+You can manage the amount of tasks in a clusters memory by setting the queue\limit.